pintocr/m3-redux-statemanagement/README.md

 Add in our components folder the new component and name it SimpleSum.
 Hint: Don't create a new action.
 For this iteration it is enough to extend the existing actions.

+## Iteration 3

+Fot the third iteration we want to implement a fake log in and log out function.
+Add in our components folder the new component and name it SimpleLogin.